How to Prevent Content Decay Right from the Start

 Yes, it’s possible.
 I by now focus on evergreen content and links that can’t break too fast.
 How?
 Let me explain now.

-One today but hundreds and thousands of yesterdays and tomorrows
+One Today but Hundreds and Thousands of Yesterdays and Tomorrows

-You need to stop cover news.
+Unless you’re part of a large organization you need to stop cover news.
 The problem with news is that they decay very fast.
 Yesterday’s news is old already.

 It’s rather “olds” not news if you know what I mean.
 Google has changed this, Apple has introduced that, Obama said this, Lady Gaga sang that?